 Even before the COVID-19 outbreak, providers were adding remote patient monitoring to their offerings.
 According to a study from Spyglass, 88 percent of healthcare providers are investing in, or had already invested in, a remote system to help them care for patients with chronic conditions and monitor patients who are unable to travel for frequent office visits.

 Remote patient monitoring includes the connected devices that patients wear and the platforms to analyze and display their data.
 These systems can also analyze self-reported data from patients, such as when they use their own blood glucose monitors.
-Here are the top six remote patient monitoring software platforms for 2021 that can do this.
+Here are the top seven remote patient monitoring software platforms for 2021 that can do this.

 The fastest way to start remote patient monitoring is to set up forms so that patients can self-report the data they’re already collecting.
 These forms can be as basic or as comprehensive as needed.
 A basic form will include fields for the patient to enter their name, address, and patient ID number to match their data to their patient record.